Nabz786/CompanyManager/README.md

 # HospitalManager
-A neat application to manager your hospital.
+A neat application to manage your hospital.
 Mainly written in Java, with a GUI designed with JavaFX and Scene-Builder.